Most residents of Hartford don’t realize that 100% of their drinking water comes from the Farmington River.

 - Water Conservation

 FRWA maintains a library of materials on the Farmington River at its offices as well as supports staff expertise that we are very willing to share.
-FRWA continues to offer one-day or one event presentations to meet the specific requests of various organizations.
+FRWA continues to offer custom event presentations to meet the specific requests of various organizations.
 In addition, the FRWA conducts annual educational canoe trips and makes presentations to municipalities, school groups, garden clubs, and other community organizations.
-Contact Aimee Petras if you have any education questions or curriculum requests.
+Contact Heather Geist if you have any education questions or curriculum requests.